xeedware/cognito-jwt/README.md

 Nothing spectacular but convenient classes to encapsulate AWS Cognito's ID and access tokens; classes we found useful in various projects.

+*Version 1.2.0:*
+  - Replaces dependency on **jwt-decode** with **jsonwebtoken** for token validation.
+    Validation is triggered by passing a PEM formatted string containing the JWT generator's JSON Web Key in the class constructor.
+  - Adds options to class constructors, typically for testing (e.g., `ignoreExpiration`).
+  - Supplements getPayload() method with added methods specific to the token type: getIdTokenPayload(), getAccessTokenPayload(), get CognitoIdTokenPayload(), getCognitoAccessTokenPayload().
+  - Adds method getPropertyValue(propertyName: string).

+*Version 1.1.0:*
+  - `cognito_groups`, `device_key` and `event_id` properties added to CognitoAccessToken.
+  - `cognito_groups` and `event_id` properties added to CognitoIdToken.

 ## Overview

 This cognito-jwt package provides four convenience classes to access